6 Aromatherapy Oils For Swollen Lymph Nodes + DIY Home Remedies

 Like guaiacwood, mastic is incredibly underestimated.
 Traditionally used as a lymphatic and circulatory decongestant, mastic is renowned for reducing edema and treating spider and varicose veins.
 Due to high monoterpene chemical composition, it's known for being an impressive analgesic and anti-inflammatory.
 Mastic also has an affinity for the respiratory system, possessing antimicrobial properties that tackle any respiratory issue.

 Add 6 drops to an ounce of aloe vera gel and rub on affected areas.
 Feel free to blend mastic with other immune or respiratory supporting oils, like cedarwood.

 Perhaps a bit of a misnomer as it's distilled from the berries and needles, it is easily confused with other juniper species.
 A detoxifier that stimulates movement, it is similar to many other oils on this list as it relieves edema and stagnation.
 Juniper is a natural antibacterial and antimicrobial that tirelessly fights infections.
 An immune booster, juniper is a great addition to DIY cleaning products.

-How-To: Add 3 drops juniper (optional to add 2 drops black pepper and 2 drops geranium) into an ounce of sweet almond or avocado oil and rub on areas that need energy.
-For an added bonus after using the oil, I hang from my inversion table to further stimulate lymph movement and circulation.
+Add 3 drops juniper (optional to add 2 drops black pepper and 2 drops geranium) into an ounce of sweet almond or avocado oil and rub on areas that need energy.